 Clip may not be representative of the blu-ray version

-So that’s National Treasure: Book of Secrets blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s National Treasure: Book of Secrets blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: National Treasure: Book of Secrets (2007) Blu-ray Review